-Click here for more information about the proposed expansion.
+Click here for more information about the museum's expansion.

-(02) Who will build the new fourth building?The construction contract for the museum's new 224,000 square foot building was awarded on Dec.
-2, 2013, to Turner Construction Co. of Washington, D.C. by the U.S. Army Corps of Engineers, Louisville District, for the amount of $35.426 million, and is being privately financed by the Air Force Museum Foundation, a non-profit organization chartered to assist in the development and expansion of the museum's facilities.
+(03) Who will build the new fourth building?The construction contract for the museum's new 224,000 square foot building was awarded on Dec.
+2, 2013, to Turner Construction Co. of Washington, D.C. for the amount of $35.426 million, and is being privately financed by the Air Force Museum Foundation, a non-profit organization chartered to assist in the development and expansion of the museum's facilities.

-As a design build project, the building design, which will be similar to the museum's three existing hangars, will be refined during construction which is expected to begin in early summer 2014.
+As a design build project, the building design, which will be similar to the museum's three existing hangars, will be refined during construction.

-(03) What is the size of the fourth building?The building will be 224,000 square feet -- similar in size and shape to the NMUSAF's three existing hangars.
+(06) What is the size of the fourth building?The building will be 224,000 square feet -- similar in size and shape to the museum's three existing hangars.

-(06) The museum has mentioned other options.
-What are these options?Further options include a south and west tow road loop, theatrical lighting and cafe.
+(07) The museum has mentioned other options.
+What are these options?Additional options include theatrical lighting, cafe and west tow road.
 The opportunity to implement any of these options will be determined by the amount of funds available.
-The Air Force Museum Foundation will continue the Expand the Legacy Campaign for the fourth building to meet its $46 million goal in order to fund these options as well as other educational requirements including STEM Learning Nodes and WiFi.
+The Air Force Museum Foundation will continue the Expanding the Legacy capital campaign for the fourth building to meet its $46 million goal in order to fund these options as well as other educational requirements including STEM Learning Nodes and WiFi.

-(07) The museum claims the new building will be LEED 3.0 Sliver certified.
-What does that mean?The Leadership in Energy and Environmental Design (LEED) is an initiative of the U.S. Green Building Council or USGBC which focuses on encouraging a more sustainable approach to the way buildings are designed, constructed and operated.
+(08) The museum claims the new building will be LEED 3.0 Silver certified.
+What does that mean?The Leadership in Energy and Environmental Design (LEED) is an initiative of the U.S. Green Building Council (USGBC) which focuses on encouraging a more sustainable approach to the way buildings are designed, constructed and operated.

 For more information, visit the USGBC website.

-(08) What exhibits will be housed in the fourth building?The fourth building will house four major elements of the Air Force story: the Presidential Aircraft Gallery, the Research and Development Gallery, the Space Gallery and the Global Reach Gallery.
+(09) What exhibits/aircraft will be housed in the fourth building?The fourth building will house four major elements of the Air Force story: the Presidential Aircraft Gallery, the Research & Development Gallery, the Space Gallery and the Global Reach Gallery.
 The museum's goal is to have as many aircraft and aerospace vehicles in these galleries as possible.
 Museum staff has developed a conceptual draft of the aircraft layout and will continue to refine it as the project moves forward.

-The Presidential Aircraft Gallery will allow the museum to relocate and expand one of its most popular galleries, currently located on a controlled-access portion of Wright-Patterson Air Force Base and accessible by bus to a small percentage of museum visitors.
-The fourth building will provide all visitors the opportunity to view this historic collection of presidential aircraft, and walk through four of them, including aircraft used by Presidents Roosevelt, Truman, Eisenhower as well as the Boeing VC-137C used by President Kennedy, also known as SAM (Special Air Mission) 26000 which carried his body back to Washington, D.C. from Dallas after his assassination on Nov.
-22, 1963, and served as the location where President Lyndon B. Johnson was sworn in as the new president.
+The Presidential Aircraft Gallery will allow the museum to relocate and expand one of its most popular galleries, currently located on a controlled-access portion of Wright-Patterson AFB and accessible by bus to a small percentage of museum visitors.
+The fourth building will provide all visitors the opportunity to view this historic collection of presidential aircraft, and walk through four of them, including aircraft used by Presidents Roosevelt, Truman, Eisenhower as well as the Boeing VC-137C used by eight presidents, also known as SAM (Special Air Mission) 26000.

-The Research and Development Gallery will also to be relocated from the base and offer visitors the opportunity to view the world's only remaining XB-70 and other aerospace vehicles.
+The Research & Development Gallery will also be relocated from the base and offers visitors the opportunity to view the world's only remaining XB-70 and other aerospace vehicles.
 The exotic XB-70 could fly three times the speed of sound and was used as a research aircraft for the advanced study of aerodynamics, propulsion and other subjects.
-Research and development aerospace vehicles represent advances in technological problem solving and will increase the museum's opportunities to teach science, technology, engineering and math (STEM) themes and principles.
+Research and development aerospace vehicles represent advances in technological problem solving and will increase the museum's opportunities to teach science, technology, engineering and mathematics (STEM) themes and principles.

 The new Space Gallery will showcase the Space Shuttle Exhibit featuring NASA's first Crew Compartment Trainer (CCT-1), a high-fidelity representation of a space shuttle crew station used primarily for on-orbit crew training and engineering evaluations.
-As a major exhibit component of that gallery, visitors will be able to walk onto a full-size representation of a NASA space shuttle payload bay, which displays a Teal Ruby satellite, and look into the flight deck and mid-deck levels of the CCT.
+The exhibit, currently located in the Cold War Gallery, allows visitors to experience a full-size representation of a NASA space shuttle payload bay, which displays a Teal Ruby satellite, and look into the flight deck and mid-deck levels of the CCT.
 The exhibit will be moved to the fourth building, along with a 60-seat dedicated educational area or STEM Learning Node and two interactive space shuttle landing simulators.
-Current plans call for the gallery to also include a Titan IV space launch vehicle, Mercury, Gemini and Apollo spacecraft and many NASA artifacts such as a nose cap assembly, landing gear strut and a variety of astronaut equipment.
+Current plans call for the gallery to include a Titan IV space launch vehicle and satellite booster rocket, Mercury, Gemini and Apollo spacecraft and many NASA artifacts such as a nose cap assembly, landing gear strut and a variety of astronaut equipment.
 A range of satellites and related items will showcase the Air Force's vast reconnaissance, early warning, communications and other space-based capabilities.

 Providing airlift remains a major mission of the USAF and it forms a critical part of the Air Force's ability to maintain global reach.
 The Global Reach Gallery will give the opportunity to house large aircraft currently in the museum's collection, such as the C-130E and the C-141 Hanoi Taxi, which airlifted the first American POWs to freedom from Hanoi, North Vietnam in 1973.
 The Air Force's airlift, aeromedical and evacuation missions will also be explained in this gallery.

-(09) Are there any aircraft currently on display in the Presidential and Research & Development Galleries that will not be included in the fourth building?As museum staff refines the initial designs, all galleries will include as many aircraft as possible.
+(11) Are there any aircraft currently on display in the Presidential and Research & Development Galleries that will not be included in the fourth building?As museum staff refines the initial designs, all galleries will include as many aircraft as possible.
 The fourth building will provide all visitors the opportunity to view the museum's collection of nine presidential aircraft.
 The building will also include nearly all of the aircraft currently on display in the Research & Development Gallery.

-(10) What will happen to aircraft currently on display that may not fit in the fourth building?The museum's goal is to have as many aircraft and aerospace vehicles in the fourth building as possible.
+(12) What will happen to aircraft currently on display in those galleries that may not fit in the fourth building?The museum's goal is to have as many aircraft and aerospace vehicles in the fourth building as possible.
 As some exhibits, such as the Space Shuttle Exhibit, currently in the Cold War Gallery, are relocated to the fourth building, space will become available in other galleries.
 During the relocation process, museum staff will determine if any items unable to be included in the fourth building can be placed appropriately in other galleries.
 Items unable to be accommodated will be placed in secure storage pending future display availability.